 The last plan offered is their Free plan.
 That doesn’t mean free as in cost but rather free as in greater freedom to create your best site.
 You get the same features as the Spacious plan, but you can host up to three domains at once.
 While the Individual plan offers the ability to host more domains, it doesn’t offer the same featuress as the Free plan.

 As mentioned earlier, there are two Website builder plans available.
 The Creative 1 allows for a single domain while Creative 3 allows for three websites.
 Both are limited in space at just 1.5 GB, so it is best suited for personal sites and small business sites that don’t require robust E-commerce features.

 Note that none of these plans come with a domain and only the Spacious and Free plans offer free SSL certificates.
 Also, if you want email boxes and other features on the Individual plan, you will have to pay additional fees.

 Masterhost offers somewhat average support.
 They only offer phone and email support for their hosting plans.
 There is a knowledge base, but it is limited.
-Support is not listed as 24/7, so they may only be available during standard business hours.
-Live chat support and a better explanation of their support hours and structure is needed.
+They haven’t listed support as 24/7, so it’s possible that they are only available during standard business hours.
+They should provide more information about their support hours and structure, including live chat support.

 How much does Masterhost cost?

 Masterhost offers plans from $0 to $22.
 The price depends on which type of hosting plan you choose.
 You can see the updated pricing table (updated weekly) below.